john900514/anchor-shipyard/README.md

 <img src="https://amchorcms-assets.s3.amazonaws.com/Anchor+CMS-black.png">

 # Cape & Bay Shipyard

-Aside from being the primary meeting place of Cape & Bay employees, the Shipyard is an in-development package for Laravel, complete routes, controllers, models, migrations and a service provider.
+Aside from being the primary meeting place of Cape & Bay employees, the Shipyard is an in-development package for Laravel, complete with routes, controllers, models, migrations and a service provider.
 Designed to connect Cape & Bay projects to the AnchorCMS and vice-versa.
 Requires Version 3 of the [AnchorCMS](https://bitbucket.org/capeandbaytrufit/anchorcms-v3).